 Values of the OKSOC

-Youth-directed: youth are continuing with youth-guided process, in a safe place (not in continual crisis), taking a more active decision making role in treatment and within the OKSOC (policy, etc), increasing their knowledge of services and developing a deeper understanding of the system.
+Youth-directed: youth are continuing with the youth-guided process, in a safe place (not in continual crisis), taking a more active decision making a role in the treatment and within the OKSOC (policy, etc), increasing their knowledge of services and developing a deeper understanding of the system.